 Distributed maritime capabilities where knowledge and competence are increasingly distributed to technology, procedures, as well as land-based organisations, will change the work tasks of the individual maritime professionals.
 Vessel positions, manoeuvres, speed, fuel consumptions, cargo condition and so on can for example be monitored in control centres.
 Fleet managers will then be able to analyse this data, enabling them to advise the captain and crew on navigation, weather patterns, fuel consumption and port arrival.
-We will have distributed maritime Capabilities as well as dispersed ship crew with other roles and responsibilities than we can see in present operations.
+We will have distributed maritime capabilities as well as dispersed ship crew with other roles and responsibilities than we can see in present operations.
 Soft skills are needed to master communication throughout the value chain.

 Also, sensor data from onboard integrated machinery systems are being increasingly transferred to shore centres.
-Digital twins enable real-time data analytics by use of Al and machine learning tools to support

-17 https://www.ics-shipping.org/current-issue/a-review-of-the-stcw-convention-2020/ rich management and operational view of the entire supply chain.
+Digital twins enable real-time data analytics by use of AI and machine learning tools to support rich management and operational view of the entire supply chain.
 This technology will enable a high degree of streamlining of operations from ship control centres.